 We have very little turnover in our rental units, which means that our rentals typically stay occupied.
 We do, however, maintain a waiting list.
-Families interested in renting from HDA should contact our Rental Manager.
-Our manager will determine if the family is eligible for our program, and if so, will gather the necessary information and place the family on the list.
+Families interested in renting from HDA should contact our office.
+Our staff will determine if the family is eligible for our program, and if so, will gather the necessary information and place the family on the list.
 When a vacancy occurs, HDA chooses the next qualifying applicant in chronological order.

 Apply for Rental Housing

 Section 8 Housing